Victor's IF Comp 2025 reviews

 The point that Herodotus is making is that everyone has their own customs, everyone believes their own customs to be the best, and that the wise man understands that there is no universal goodness of customs.
 Anyway, I was reminded of this passage by High on Grief, which starts from the amusing premise that Yancy the protagonist has baked brownies containing (a) weed, and (b) the ashes of their dead mother.
 Whom they hated with a passion.
 Eating the mother is an attempt at healing, an act of absurd vengeance, and the keeping of a promise made in youth to a friend while high on drugs.
 (Proving Bill Hicks right: “I think drugs have done some good things for us, I really do.”)

-It’s good that the game has such a funny premise, since without it, it would have been unremittingly grim.
-From all that we hear, Yancy’s mother was an absolutely horrible parent, subjecting her child to years of psychological abuse.
-She seems to have had no redeeming features when it comes to the parent-child relationship (although she had great relationships with other people, but the how and why of this is never explored in the game).
+It’s good that the game has a funny premise, since without it, it would have been rather grim.
+From what we hear, Yancy’s mother was an absolutely horrible parent, subjecting her child to years of psychological abuse.
+She seems to have had no redeeming features when it comes to the parent-child relationship.
+She had great relationships with other people, but the how and why of this is not explored in the game – the protagonist notices it, comments on it, and briefly discusses it with a friend, but the role it plays is to put the negative role of the mother as mother into even starker relief.
+High on Grief is not in the business of humanising the mother, or showing her as a complex and rounded character.
+It is in the business of eating her ashes.

 Fable